misurida/eg-elements/doc/Button.md

 </div>
 ```

-The sizing style is applied to the class *.button-shell*.
-The theme styling (primary, secondary) is mostly done altering this class.
+The sizing style is preferably applied to the class ".button-shell".
+The style of the theme mainly alters this class.